 I’m a journalist interested in politics, policy and their influence in the world.
 I believe keeping politicians and officials accountable to the public is one of the most important jobs a reporter could do.
-I also love criminal justice stories and am obsessed with forensic science.

 In May 2016, I graduated with honors from the Columbia University Graduate School of Journalism, where I spent a year developing my data skills, investigative reporting and narrative writing style.
 I graduated with a B.A. in English from UCLA in March, 2015.